MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_speed_map.md

 ## -description

-The SPEED_MAP structure is stores a IEEE 1394 bus speed map.
+The SPEED_MAP structure is stores an IEEE 1394 bus speed map.

 ## -struct-fields